-- Constructor name is overloaded with the type name of the structure (normally disallowed). - Constructor without parameters is the default constructor, for initializing a new object to a default value.
+• Constructor member-name is overloaded with structure name.

+• Constructor without parameters is the default constructor, for initializing a new object.

-Complex x; implicitly Complex y = new Complex; rewritten as Complex x; x.Complex(); complex y = new Complex; y->Complex();
+Complex x; implicitly Complex y = new Complex; rewritten as Complex x; x.Complex(); y->Complex();

-- Unlike Java, C++ does not initialize all object members to default values. - Constructor is responsible for initializing members not initialized via other constructors, i.e., some members are objects with their own constructors. - Because a constructor is a routine, arbitrary execution can be performed (e.g., loops, routine calls, etc.) to perform initialization. - A constructor may have parameters but no return type (not even void). - Never put parentheses to invoke default constructor for local declarations.
+- Unlike Java, C++ does not initialize all object members to default values. - Constructor normally initializes members not initialized via other constructors, i.e., some members are objects with their own constructors. - Because a constructor is a routine, arbitrary execution can be performed

+(e.g., loops, routine calls, etc.) to perform initialization.

+- A constructor may have parameters but no return type (not even void). - Never put parentheses to invoke default constructor for declaration.